OctopusDeploy/blog/blog/2021-01/tentacle-on-arm/index.md

 ![Script step](script-step.png)

-The beauty of running against a role is you could have many targets with the same role and the execution will run against each of these.
-Hook up a schedule trigger and you have yourself a real DevOps process.
+Running against a role, means you could have many targets with the same role and the execution will run against each of them.
+Add a schedule trigger and you have yourself a real DevOps process.

-This is a simple example, this could also be a Runbook that updates PiHole (`pi-hole -up`) on a Raspberry Pi or cleans up Docker images (`docker images prune --force`), or a Deployment project that deploys the latest version of an in-house Python application to remotely located IoT monitoring devices.
+This is a simple example, this could also be a runbook that updates PiHole (`pi-hole -up`) on a Raspberry Pi, or cleans up Docker images (`docker images prune --force`), or a deployment project that deploys the latest version of an in-house Python application to remotely located IoT monitoring devices.

 ## Conclusion

-There are many reasons that you might be using ARM hardware from cost savings to performance or remote IoT devices.
-Being able to connect them to an Octopus instance via Tentacle allows you to deploy application updates to them or manage them using our [Runbooks](https://octopus.com/docs/runbooks) feature to centralise management of the operating system and applications.
-The Polling Tentacle has the added benefit of avoiding complex firewall configurations and exposing SSH ports across the public internet.
+There are many reasons you might use ARM hardware from cost savings to performance or remote IoT devices.
+Being able to connect them to an Octopus instance via Tentacle allows you to deploy application updates to them or manage them using our [runbooks](https://octopus.com/docs/runbooks) feature to centralize management of the operating system and applications.
+The Polling Tentacle has the added benefit of avoiding complex firewall configurations and exposing SSH ports across the public Internet.